tollivne/IntroToProg-Python-Mod06/docs/index.md

 After I added the correct code to unpack the tuple, I continued with working on the functions in the code and I fixed the problem with the “Remove” function and tested it in the final version.
 Overall, it was a good learning experience for identifying redundant activities in code that could be moved to a function, it helped with getting the proper industry preferred architecture for coding, and helped me learn the art of calling functions with the necessary arguments.
 It gave me practice with debugging, finding, renaming, and re-structuring code as well as reinforcing the fact that if you return multiple items from a tuple then you have to unpack the tuple to extract the values.

 ## Final Note
 After losing sleep over what to do with the “success” string, I decided to just submit my assignment and stop worrying about it.
 After submitting it, I then proceeded with the rest of my assignment which was to review other student’s papers and their code.
 I found a brilliant solution for what to do with the elusive “success” string.
 The string is replaced by the definition of success for that function!
 So, If the goal of the function is to read data from a file, the string “success” should be replaced by “Data was read from file” and then passed into the body of the function with the table and unpacked as a tuple and printed using the IO call.
 Likewise, “success” for adding data to a file should read “Data added to the file.”
 Success for writing data to the file should read “Data written to file.”
 For removing the data it was a bit more complex and I decided it should say “Data removed from file is:  “ and then append the string of the Boolean value of whether it was true or false.
-Credit goes to Mr. Erik Knighton for this solution and I am not sure if I am allowed to use my updated code for grading purposes…or is that the purpose of GitHub and collaboration?
-We shall see!
+Credit goes to Mr. Erik Knighton for this solution and illustrates the power of collaborating and "Open Source" software on GitHub.
 All screenshots in this paper are from the program before it was amended per Mr. Knighton’s solution.

-Also, Figure 20 shows a screenshot of the ToDo list as amended by all of my iterations through the code.
+Figure 20 shows a screenshot of the ToDo list as amended by all of my iterations through the code.

 ![Figure 20](https://tollivne.github.io/IntroToProg-Python-Mod06/Figure20.png "Figure 20 - ToDo List")
+*Figure 20 - ToDo List*

 ## Useful Websites